 Majors and Programs

-The general curriculum includes courses in renewable energy, mineralogy, climate change, natural hazards, geospatial statistics, sustainable agriculture, waste management, urban planning, and other areas of sustainability including economics, policy, equity, entrepreneurship, and ethics.
+The sustainability curriculum includes an introduction to sustainability history, planning, and policy, and capstone studio, research, and internship experiences.
+Elective courses can be chosen that address climate change, natural hazards, geospatial analysis, sustainable agriculture, waste management, urban planning, and other subjects relevant to sustainability, including economics, public policy, social equity, entrepreneurship, and ethics.

 BA in Sustainability

 The BA program looks at sustainability through a liberal arts lens.
-This degree includes more electives than the BS program, since there is less science and math required.
+This degree has more freedom to choose electives than the BS program since there are less science and math courses required.
 It is designed for students who aspire to work in public policy, law, urban planning, community development or business.